raphaelsty/cherche/docs/retrieve/retrieve.md

 ## Add documents per batch to a retriever

 Retrievers store document `keys` to retrieve them later.
-Some retrievers can index documents keys in mini-batch like `retrieve.Elastic, retrieve.Flash and retrieve.Encoder`.
+Some retrievers can index documents keys in mini-batch like `retrieve.Elastic`, `retrieve.Flash` and `retrieve.Encoder`.
 These retrievers have the `add` method to add documents by batch.
 The other retrievers do not allow to add documents by batch.
-The set of documents must be declared at the initialization of the retriever via the `document` parameter.
+Instead, we declare the set of documents when initializing the retriever via the `document` parameter.

 |      Retriever     |   Batch   |  Storage  | Corpus size |
 |:------------------:|:---------:|:---------:|:-----------:|